 This fragrant spice-rubbed grilled chicken was a favorite of SAVEUR assistant editor Felicia Campbell when she was deployed to Iraq.
+This recipe first appeared in our June/July 2013 issue along with her article Hearts and Minds.

 - 2 tsp. coriander seeds